-1995 (Poland; no American distributor).
 Directed by Jerzy Lukaszewicz.
 Dorota Segda, Danuta Szaflarska, Agnieszka Czekanska, Stanislawa Celinska.
+No US theatrical distributor (released on DVD by Polart).

 Decent Films Ratings